 Atlanta Black Theatre Festival!

 3181 Rainbow Drive * Decatur, GA 30034

-The Atlanta Black Theatre Festival collaborates with universities like South Carolina State, Fort Valley State and Georgia State, to provide hands on experiences to the next generation of African-American students seeking opportunities in creative careers.
+The Atlanta Black Theatre Festival collaborates with universities like South Carolina State, Fort Valley State and Georgia State.
+We provide hands on experiences, workshops and master classes for the next generation of African-American students seeking opportunities in creative careers.
 Several student are pictured here after a Tools of the Trade - Master Class with award winning artist, T'Keyah Crystal Keymah.

 Beyond the Return: An ABTF Arts and Cultural Pilgrimage

 December 4 - 14, 2020

 "It took two journeys and 52 days in Ghana, working tirelessly with arts and cultural leaders to carefully curate an incredible insider experience.
 You don't want to miss this pilgrimage!"

 Wed.
 September 30 & Thu.
 October 1, 2020 @ 10am